amirsojoodi/WebGPU-Playground/Docs/WebGPU-forDummies.md

 An application can request to map a `GPUBuffer` so that they can access its content via `ArrayBuffers` that represent part of the `GPUBuffer`'s allocations.
 Mapping a GPUBuffer is requested asynchronously with `mapAsync()` so that the user agent can ensure the GPU finished using the `GPUBuffer` before the application can access its content.
 A mapped `GPUBuffer` cannot be used by the GPU and must be unmapped using `unmap()` before work using it can be submitted to the Queue timeline.

+**Important** point:
+`GPUBuffer` mapping is done as an ownership transfer between the CPU and the GPU.
+At each instant, only one of the two can access the buffer, so no race is possible.
+In summary, GPU cannot access mapped buffers, and CPU cannot access unmapped ones.

 ## Pipelines

 Structurally, the pipeline consists of a sequence of programmable stages (shaders) and fixed-function states, such as the blending modes.